Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Car Ownership

-exclusive analysis shows that the N Broad St / W Dauphin St neighborhood has
+three.
+But households in the N Broad St / W Dauphin St neighborhood buck

 all.
 This is more carless households than NeighborhoodScout found in